miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ![[Pasted image 20251026180501.png]]

-The most efficient sorting algorithms are generally hybrid versions that combine **Intro sort**
+~={red}The most efficient sorting algorithms are generally hybrid versions that combine more sorting methods =~

+**Intro sort**
 - An optimization of quicksort’s worst case - when pivot selection leads to worst case behavior
 - hybrid sorting algorithm

+**Tim sort**
+- Built on merge sort, it uses binary insertion sort for small sections of the list
+-

 Lecture 4 handwritten notes:
 needs to be updated